 It’s that time of year again, and who doesn’t love to decorate for Christmas?
 But if you’re in a brick house you may be thinking you’re stuck.
 I too have wondered how to hang Christmas lights on brick walls.

 In this post, we’ll walk you through all the different options.
 We’ll explore how to temporarily stick outdoor lights (and indoor too) to brick and even how to hang rope lights on concrete.

 Gorilla Glue is 100% waterproof and easily bonds wood, stone, metal, ceramic, foam, brick, glass, concrete and much more!
 Make sure to get the clear in case a little bit of it remains visible as the white will stand out too much.

-4.5 stars, hundreds of reviews and being an Amazon’s Choice product confirm this is a great product.
+4.5 stars, hundreds of reviews, and being an Amazon’s Choice product confirm this is a great product.

 So if you have some type of decoration that you want to hang on a brick wall to go along with your Christmas lights gluing is a great way to stick to the brick through the holiday season and then take it down in January.